stackup-wallet/stackup-paymaster/README.md

 A JSON-RPC client for serving [ERC-4337 verifying paymaster requests](https://docs.stackup.sh/docs/paymaster-api-rpc-methods).

 > **⚠️ This software is still in early development.
-It is not recommended for business critical systems at this point.**
+It is not yet recommended for business critical systems.**

 # Running an instance